-- I. "I most in mirth most pensive sad."

-- 2. "Thus contraries be used, I find,

-Of wise, to cloak the covert mind."

-- "So I the pleasant grape have pulled from the vine, And yet I languish in great thirst while others drink the wine."
+- 2: "Thus contraries be used, I find, Of wise, to cloak the covert mind." - 3.
+"So I the pleasant grape have pulled from the vine, And yet I languish in great thirst while others drink the wine."

 Every word of these sentences reveals a man hiding the soreness of his own nature under a mask of levity whilst adding to the world's store of joy and merriment.